Title IX Sexual Misconduct Policy

 • The fact that this Policy prohibits any of the University’s students or employees, including faculty and student workers, from knowingly making false statements or knowingly submitting false information during the Grievance Policy.

-The Notice of Formal Complaint will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties’ University-issued email account.
-Once mailed, emailed and/or received in-person, the Notice of Formal Complaint will be presumptively delivered.
+The Notice of Complaint will be made in writing and may be delivered by one or more of the following methods: in person; mailed to the local or permanent address of the parties as indicated in official University records; or emailed to the parties’ University-issued email account.
+Once mailed, emailed and/or received in-person, the Notice of Complaint will be presumptively delivered.

 Where available, the informal resolution process may be initiated at any time before a Responsibility Determination is reached.
 The informal resolution process can only be initiated upon the parties’ voluntary, written consent.
-Under no circumstances will the parties be required to submit to an informal resolution process or otherwise waive their right to an investigation and adjudication of the Formal Complaint as described below.
+Under no circumstances will the parties be required to submit to an informal resolution process or otherwise waive their right to an investigation and adjudication of the Complaint as described below.
 Any parties choosing to submit to an informal resolution process have the right to withdraw from the process and resume the Grievance Process up until the time that an agreed-upon resolution is reached.

 Respondent Admission

-If the Respondent only admits to part of the alleged policy violations, such admission will become a part of the evidentiary record of the Grievance Process, subject to consideration by the Decision-Maker in reaching its determinations.
+If the Respondent only admits to part of the alleged policy violations, such admission will become a part of the evidentiary record of the Grievance Process, subject to consideration by the Decision-Makers in reaching its determinations.

-INVESTIGATION OF FORMAL COMPLAINT
+INVESTIGATION OF COMPLAINT

 Timeline of Investigation